Challenging a rent increase

 Your decision letter might not explain why the tribunal decided to either increase your rent or keep it as it is.
 If it doesn't explain, call them or write to them to ask their reasons - they have to provide them.

-Your landlord won't be able to increase your rent again for another 12 months, unless you agree to the increase.
+If you have an assured tenancy, your landlord won't be able to increase your rent again for another 12 months.

 If you have problems paying your increased rent

 If the tribunal decides your rent should be increased, you'll need to pay the new amount.
-Check your section 13 notice for the start date of your new rent.

 You'll have to prove to the tribunal that paying the rent increase from the date of the section 13 notice would cause you problems.
 You'd need to prove, for example, that you wouldn't be able to afford to eat or pay your bills.